seven1m/sidekiq-clutch/README.md

   end
 end
 ```

+If the previous step in a series was a batch of parallel jobs, then `previous_results` will be an array
+containing all the results from all the parallel jobs.

 Note: results are always in an array, even if there was only a single prior job run in series.